How to Build Confidence

 Dream bigger dreams

-When you gain confidence, you’re able to visualize and act.
+When you know how to gain confidence, you’re able to visualize and act.
 Not only that, you’ll understand how much of a waste of time and energy worrying actually is.
 Especially once you recognize that it is rooted in fear, you can overcome it because you have learned to believe in yourself.
 As a result, you automatically trust yourself to make decisions and readjust as needed.

 Live a fuller life

-When you build self-esteem and believe in yourself, you’ll be more willing to try new things.
+When you build self-confidence and believe in yourself, you’ll be more willing to try new things.
 Although this doesn’t necessarily mean you will be successful at everything you try, it does mean that deep down you know that you are resilient and that it is the project that fails, not you.

 Be viewed as wise and mature